Table of Contents

 Breaking Down Scar Tissue

 Microneedling also helps break down old scar tissue.
 The tiny needles used in the procedure create microchannels in the skin, disrupting the rigid structure of the scar tissue.
-This breakdown encourages the formation of new, healthier tissue to replace the old scar tissue, leading to a more even skin texture.
+The mentioned breakdown encourages the formation of new, healthier tissue to replace the old scar tissue, leading to a more even skin texture.
+This is just one reason why microneedling for surgical scars and microneedling for burn scars is increasingly popular.

 Enhanced Absorption of Topical Treatments